BongweKE/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Demonstrates the use of `cat` and `less` to Display the content of the /etc/passwd file.
 ## 3-twofiles
 Script to Display the content of /etc/passwd and /etc/hosts
+## 4-lastlines
+Simple script to Display the last 10 lines of /etc/passwd